noitanigami72/noitanigami72.github.io/README.md

 ## About me

-Quality-oriented analytical mindset with strong drive to deliver great software through manual and automatic tests
+I have a quality-oriented analytical mindset with the strong drive to deliver great software through both manual and automatic tests

 ## Tech Stack

 * HTML, CSS, DevTools, WCAG & WAI-ARIA – proficient since they are fundamental for the job.
 * SQL (PostgreSQL, MySQL) – intermediate, practical knowledge of database queries / connections etc.
-* JIRA – upper intermediate, tool used on daily basis.
+* JIRA – upper intermediate, the tool is used on daily basis.
 * Confluence – intermediate, comfortably building documentation.
 * Testlink – intermediate, comfortably using in connection with JIRA.
 * Python – intermediate, practical skills allowing writing and maintaining test scripts.